Anxiety and Solvable vs. Unsolvable Problems

 But anxiety serves a purpose.
 It often happens when something important to you is threatened.
 We wouldn’t survive well without it.
 We need it.

 But you might be frustrated with yourself and wish you could take things more in stride.
 Maybe you feel insecure about something you said to someone, worried about your future, or distressed over a decision you have to make.
-You might think, “If I was more confident, this wouldn’t bother me so much.”
+You might think, “If I were more confident, this wouldn’t bother me so much.”

 Pushing anxiety away is often not the answer.